sebdah/vim-ide/README.md

     Available checker: jshint
     Currently enabled checker: jshint

+### Folding

+All folds are expanded by default.
+You can use the regular vim folding commands to handle folding.
+E.g.

+- `za` - Toggle folding on one level
+- `zA` - Toggle folding, full depth (note that the default `foldnestmax` is set to `10`)

 ### Surround

 You can use any command from the [vim-surround](https://github.com/tpope/vim-surround) package.
 For example: